tborychowski/self-hosted-cookbook/README.md

 - [SeaTable](apps/database/seatable.md)
 - [Dataspread](https://dataspread.github.io) 🔗 - combines the intuitiveness and flexibility of spreadsheets and the scalability and power of databases.
 - [Hue](https://docs.gethue.com/quickstart/) 🔗 - open source SQL Assistant for Databases.
+- [NocoDB](apps/database/nocodb.md) - Open Source Airtable Alternative - turns a DB into a Spreadsheet with API.